-Mia is currently working on a book manuscript based on her dissertation project Terrorizing Gender: Transgender Visibility and the Surveillance Practices of the U.S. Security State, which explores how media representations of transgender people connect to their surveillance by state institutions, specifically federal and state governments, the military, and the legal system.
-The project calls for centering transgender subjectivities and experiences in critical media studies in order to move beyond an exclusive focus on analyzing representations and visibility politics.
-Placing transgender at the center of gender studies, critical media studies, and surveillance studies focuses attention on the relationship between material consequences and representational trends in popular culture.
-By highlighting the lived realities transgender people, the project refutes popular narratives of progress that claim equality and civil rights victories for LGBT people over the last decade.
+Mia is currently working on a book manuscript based on her dissertation project Terrorizing Gender: Transgender Visibility and the Surveillance Practices of the U.S. Security State (forthcoming from the University of Nebraska Press) which explores how media representations of transgender people connect to their surveillance by state institutions, specifically federal and state governments, the military, and the legal system.
+The project calls for centering trans subjectivities and experiences in critical media studies in order to move beyond an exclusive focus on analyzing representations and visibility politics.
+Doing so (re)focuses attention on the relationship between material consequences and representational trends in popular culture.
+By highlighting the lived realities trans people, the project refutes popular narratives of progress – e.g., TIME magazine’s much proclaimed “transgender tipping point” – that claim equality and civil rights victories for LGBT people over the last decade.

-Working at the intersections of critical media, sports, queer, trans and surveillance studies, her work has appeared in Feminist Media Studies, Sexualities, The Journal of Sport and Social Studies, Ada: A Journal of Gender, New Media, & Technology among other venues.
-She has also contributed to the anthologies Expanding the Gaze: Gender and the Politics of Surveillance (University of Toronto Press, 2016) as well as Sport and Militarism (Routledge, 2017).
+Working at the intersections of critical media, sports, queer, trans and surveillance studies, her work has appeared in Feminist Media Studies, Sexualities, The Journal of Sport and Social Studies, Ada: A Journal of Gender, New Media & Technology among other venues.
+Mia has also contributed to the anthologies Expanding the Gaze: Gender and the Politics of Surveillance (University of Toronto Press, 2016) as well as Sport and Militarism (Routledge, 2017).
 Mia’s larger teaching and research interests revolve around questions of social justice, specifically how mediated visibilities of marginalized communities impact the everyday lives of those communities, principally in terms of their access to national belonging and U.S. citizenship.
-Other research interests include critical analyses of the militarization of popular culture and sports.

-In her free time, Mia enjoys cooking, reading, watching German soccer, and taking her dog Landing for a hike in the Rockies.
+In her free time, Mia enjoys cooking, reading, and exploring all the outdoor fun Colorado has to offer, especially skiing.
 Questions and comments are welcome: email@example.com